Browse Brands

 Machine wash warm or cold.
 Air dry or very low dryer heat.
 DO NOT USE BLEACH.
 Do not wash with other colors.
 Remove bars before washing.
 (The bars and seat hangers of the two-piece slings are not removable.
 It is recommended that these be hand washed.

-This page shows some of the most popular slings: Hoyer Lift and Sling Compatibility Table
+This page shows some of the most popular slings: Common Hoyer Slings & Compatibility Table

 Back to How to use a Hoyer Lift